 Gregory Giusti, of Kelseyville, has been appointed to the North Coast Regional Water Quality Control Board.
 Giusti has been an advisor and director of forest and wildlands ecology at the University of California Cooperative Extension since 1985.
 He was an agricultural biologist at the San Mateo County Department of Agriculture from 1981 to 1985 and chief biologist at the Marine Ecological Institute from 1979 to 1981.
 He earned a Master of Arts degree in ecology and population biology from California State University, San Francisco.
-Mr. Giusti was appointed to the Regional Water Board on November 25, 2013.
-His term expires September 30, 2025.
+Mr. Giusti was first appointed to the Regional Water Board on November 25, 2013.

-Dr. William Matsubu, Ph.D., has been a Fisheries Biologist for the Wiyot Tribe since 2021.
-He was a Skilled Laborer for Matsubu Construction Inc. from 2020 to 2021, a Postdoctoral Researcher with the National Research Council from 2019 to 2020, a Research Assistant and Teaching Assistant at the University of Washington School of Aquatic and Fishery Sciences from 2013 to 2019, and a Natural Resources Program Assistant at Sonoma Water from 2011 to 2013.
+Dr. William Matsubu, Ph.D., has been the Environmental Programs Director for the Blue Lake Rancheria since 2023.
+He was a Fisheries Biologist for the Wiyot Tribe from 2021 to 2023, a Skilled Laborer for Matsubu Construction Inc. from 2020 to 2021, a Postdoctoral Researcher with the National Research Council from 2019 to 2020, a Research Assistant and Teaching Assistant at the University of Washington School of Aquatic and Fishery Sciences from 2013 to 2019, and a Natural Resources Program Assistant at Sonoma Water from 2011 to 2013.
 He earned his Ph.D. in Aquatic and Fishery Sciences from the University of Washington and a Bachelor of Science degree in Fisheries Biology from Cal Poly Humboldt.
+Mr. Matsubu was first appointed to the Regional Board in 2022.

 Water is a precious resource in California, and maintaining its quality is of utmost importance to safeguard the health of the public and the environment.